tradingview/documentation-guidelines/PineUserManual/RSTGuidelines.md

     ------------
     ```

-2. Link to that anchor from any RST file using the ``:ref:`` directive:
+2. To refer to that anchor from any RST file, use the ``:ref:`` directive:
     ```
     :ref:`link_text <PageTypeSystem>`
     ```